pmem/pmem.github.io/content/blog/2020/pmemkv-java-binding.md

 ### What's next?

-Currently pmemkv-java 1.0 API is compatibile with pmemkv 1.0 API.
+Currently pmemkv-java 1.0 API is compatible with pmemkv 1.0 API.
 In upcoming releases we are going to implement features available in new pmemkv versions.